DannyRo/node-tutorials/mocha-wd-parallel/README.md

 Parallel tests with Mocha and WD.js
 =============

-In this tutorial you will learn how to run tests in parallel using WD.js and Mocha.

 ## 1/ Configure your Sauce Labs credentials

 First you may need to create a Sauce Labs account (Go